vladimirheredia/app-tastic/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

+In this project I created a simple application where the whole CRUD operation is implemented.
+The data is being saved to Firebase.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.